-The Alberta Tier 1 and Tier 2 guidelines (AEP, 2019a,b) are a convenient and widely used screeninglevel approach for developing remedial programs that will meet the goal of avoiding adverse effects for valued receptors.
+The Alberta Tier 1 and Tier 2 guidelines (AEP, 2019a,b) are a convenient and widely used screening-level approach for managing contaminated sites to meet the goal of avoiding adverse effects for valued receptors.
 These guidelines consider a range of exposure pathways including groundwater-mediated pathways.
 The Tier 1 and Tier 2 models take a simplified approach to calculating remedial guidelines for groundwater pathways by assuming that the chemical is present at uniform concentration within a rectangular cuboid of specified length, width and thickness.

 In reality, contaminant plumes have concentration profiles that vary spatially in three dimensions, and rarely, if ever resemble a uniform cuboid.
 By assuming a uniform cuboid of uniform contaminant concentration, the Tier 1 and Tier 2 models will always overestimate the contaminant mass present in a system.
 Practical experience with assessing real plumes suggests that the magnitude of this overestimation of contaminant mass is typically 1 to 2 orders of magnitude, depending on the complexity and shape of the plume.
-When these guidelines are used to inform remedial action plans, this overestimation of mass will result in more remediation than is necessary to achieve remedial goals in cases where those goals are driven by groundwater-mediated pathways.

 At smaller and simpler sites, application of Tier 1 and Tier 2 will often be the most effective way to proceed, as the significant additional level of effort required to account for the actual distribution and movement of contaminant mass may not be justified.
-However, the over-remediation associated with the application of Tier 1 and Tier 2 guidelines can become a major impediment to developing an economically viable remedial plan at large and complex sites where groundwater pathways are the drivers for large remedial volumes.
+However, the conservatism associated with applying Tier 1 and Tier 2 guidelines can become a major impediment to developing an economically viable contaminant management strategy at large and complex contaminated sites where groundwater pathways are the primary risk drivers.

-Numerical groundwater models can be used to develop remedial guidelines for groundwatermediated exposure pathways that are based much more closely on the actual contaminant distribution at a site, and thus avoid the overestimation of contaminant mass inevitably associated with the application of Tier 1 and Tier 2 guidelines.
-Remedial approaches based on numerical groundwater models use an estimate of the actual residual contaminant mass in a system after remediation is complete and are a key tool in developing viable remedial plans at large and complex contaminated sites.
+Numerical groundwater models can be used to provide contaminant management strategies for groundwater-mediated exposure pathways that are based much more closely on the actual contaminant distribution at a site, and thus avoid the overestimation of contaminant mass inevitably associated with the application of Tier 1 and Tier 2 guidelines.